dwyl/how-to-choose-a-database/README.md

 >that two-dimensional row-column structure naturally.
 In similar cases today, one should consider NoSQL databases as an option.
 >Multi-level nesting and hierarchies are very easily represented in the JavaScript Object Notation (JSON) format used
 >by some NoSQL products.”

 Source: http://www.zdnet.com/rdbms-vs-nosql-how-do-you-pick-7000020803/

+---

 The first downside of RDBMS is that not all the facts about the data model are known at design time, so some flexibility is needed.
 This presents issues to the RDBMS users.
 This means that when defining the schema, you must get it right or if changes need to be made down the line, these must be minimal, because any revision made later can slow or stop the database form operating.

-Getting it right might have been true for the "old" world of static schema, but today, where changes need to be made daily,  a flexible schema is more appropriate.
+However, getting it right might have been true for the "old" world of static schema, but today, where changes need to be made daily,  a flexible schema is more appropriate.

 >As a database grows in size or the number of users multiplies, many RDBMS-based sites suffer serious performance issues.